Skip to main content

 The expectation to meet a static health goal during a period of profound biological flux like perimenopause exemplifies the core flaw in one-size-fits-all wellness initiatives.

 For a woman experiencing this, a “reasonable alternative” is not just a legal nicety; it is a clinical necessity.
-Her physician could readily certify that attempting a calorie-restrictive diet in the face of these could be counterproductive, potentially increasing stress and cortisol levels, which would only exacerbate visceral fat storage.
+Her physician could readily certify that attempting a calorie-restrictive diet in the face of these hormonal changes could be counterproductive, potentially increasing stress and cortisol levels, which would only exacerbate visceral fat storage.

 A scientifically sound alternative would focus on mitigating these metabolic changes through targeted strategies.
 This might include resistance training to preserve muscle mass, a nutrition plan focused on protein intake and blood sugar stabilization, and stress management techniques to lower cortisol.
 Success would be measured by engagement in these health-promoting behaviors, not by a number that fails to reflect the complex internal changes taking place.